restrepo/pydroid_with_termux/README.md

 ```bash
 termux-setup-storage
 ```
-and in the emergent popup allow Termux to access photos, media, and files on your device.
+and in the emergent popup allows "Termux to access photos, media, and files on your device".
-In particular, this would allow for read/write permissions in the `/storage/emulated/0` directory to be shared with Pydroid 3.
+In particular, this would allow for read/write permissions in the `/storage/emulated/0` directory to be shared with "Pydroid 3".

 * Install `git` with
 ```bash